joinpursuit/Pursuit-Core-Web/react/react_networking/README.md

 }
 ```

+*Exercise: Find a partner and explain to them what each line in the above snippet does.
+Why do we need `async`/`await` and `try`/`catch`?
+What is the function of `axios.get`?
+What other networking methods might axios provide?*

 # Network Calls Inside a Component

 [Project Link](https://codesandbox.io/s/random-dog-pictures-yuo8x)

 We will start by making an app that loads a random image of a dog, with a button to load a new random image.
+The above app is for **reference only** - please create your own app locally and follow along with the below instructions rather than copy-pasting.
+Unstyled, the app will look like this:

 ![randomDogAppScreenshot](./assets/randomDogAppScreenshot.png)